SunRuir/DDA-GTN/README.md

 - node_dim: Default=64.
 The dim for node feature matrix.

 ### 3.3.2 Prediction
-Downloading casestudy data from zenodo
+All results are saved in zenodo
 ```
 https://zenodo.org/records/10826915
 ```